nash-io/api-client-typescript/README.md

 # api-client-typescript

-Official TypeScript client for interacting with the Nash exchange.
+Official TypeScript client for interacting with the Nash Exchange.

-To test your integrations Nash provides the public sandbox environment at https://app.sandbox.nash.io, when creating an account on sandbox use the referral code DEMORC.
+To test your integrations, Nash provides a public sandbox environment at https://app.sandbox.nash.io.
+When creating an account on the sandbox, use the referral code `DEMORC`.

-NOTE: In the sandbox testnet funds are sent to new accounts automatically, the environment is auto-reset every 4 days.
+NOTE: In the sandbox, testnet funds are sent to new accounts automatically.
+The environment is automatically reset every four days.

 ```typescript
   apiURI: 'https://app.sandbox.nash.io/api',
   casURI: 'https://app.sandbox.nash.io/api/graphql'
 ```

-## Getting Started
+## Getting started

-To install, download a release bundle, or install it from NPM:
+To install, download a release bundle or install it from NPM:

     yarn add @neon-exchange/api-client-typescript

-If you install it from a release bundle (or git), install the dependencies and run `yarn link`, in order to use it just like the module from NPM:
+If you install it from a release bundle (or Git), install the dependencies and run `yarn link` in order to use it just like the module from NPM:

   unzip api-client-ts-task-bundle.zip
   cd api-client-ts-task-bundle